20lives/dmote/doc/options.md

 #### Parameter `preview`

 If `true`, include models of the keycaps.
-This is intended for development, not for printing.
+This is intended for illustration in development, not for printing.

 #### Parameter `matrix-columns`

-A list of hash maps.
-Each one describes a column of keys, starting with a column indexed at zero.
+A list of key columns.
+Columns are aligned with the user’s fingers.
+Each column will be known by its index in this list, starting at zero for the first item.
+Each item may contain:

+* `rows-above-home`: An integer specifying the amount of keys on the far side of the home row in the column.
+If this parameter is omitted, the effective value will be zero.
+* `rows-below-home`: An integer specifying the amount of keys on the near side of the home row in the column.
+If this parameter is omitted, the effective value will be zero.

 ## Section `wrist-rest`